justinatkins/CHI_BEWD1/Week1/README.md

 # Week 1

-Slides, code samples, and assignments will end up here closer to the first week of clas.
+Slides, code samples, and assignments will end up here closer to the first week of class.
 Hold tight.